isabella232/limitless-flows-blueprint/blueprint/index.md

 If the number is not greater than the saved number, the loop moves to the Limitless part of the loop to pick up and send Expert dialogues and monitor the status of the message within SmartCrowd so appropriate actions can be taken within the conversation.

-If neither the customer nor the expert present dialogue, then the Wait block is executed.
+If neither the customer nor the expert presents dialogue, the Wait block is executed.
 This Wait keeps the loop from “running away” and reaching the LoopMax count too quickly.
-A smaller value in the WaitSeconds flow variable can make the whole experience feel more responsive.
+A smaller value in the WaitSeconds flow variable can make the whole experience more responsive.
 However, too small of a WaitSeconds value will cause the entire loop to complete too soon.
-Again, please consult with the Limitless team before you alter these default values.
+Again, please consult with the Limitless team before altering these default values.
 ##### **Customer Dialogue Side of the Loop**
 This part of the Loop picks up additional Customer dialogues to send to Limitless.
-It picks up the number of Customer dialogues that have been authored since the last send to Limitless and then loops through them, submitting each one to Limitless via the ‘Limitless Submit Follow Up Dialogue’ Data Action.
+It picks up the number of Customer dialogues authored since the last send to Limitless and then loops through them, submitting each one to Limitless via the ‘Limitless Submit Follow Up Dialogue’ Data Action.

-If the customer at any point includes the word “Agent” then the loop uses an ‘Transfer to ACD” block to immediately bring in an Agent.
+If the customer at any point includes the word “Agent” then the loop uses a ‘Transfer to ACD” block to immediately bring in an Agent.
 You would consider the logic you want here, if any.
-If this ‘Transfer to ACD’ block is triggered, and the Agent is brought into the conversation then the Flow informs Limitless SmartCrowd via the 'Limitless Return’ Data Action.
-This is to ensure the conversation gets closed on the Limitless side and removed from Experts.
+If this ‘Transfer to ACD’ block is triggered, and the Agent is brought into the conversation, the Flow informs Limitless SmartCrowd via the 'Limitless Return’ Data Action.
+This ensures the conversation gets closed on the Limitless side and removed from Experts.

 ![](images/010.png)
 ##### **Limitless Side of the Loop**